dan7800/SWEN-344/twilio/README.md

   - u: My user and auth token

 3. Briefly explain how the wrappers in the code examples might be working behind the scenes.
+  - They use Twilio custom code to make a POST request behind the scenes.

 4. What type of request is being made (select one)?
   - [ ] GET